This report has not been peer reviewed. The archive for this project is available at the Archaeology Data Service: https://doi.org/10.5284/1120493.

 Abstract

-The earliest archaeological activity encountered during the excavation was a Late Iron Age ring ditch located in the centre of Area 1.
-A Romano-British phase in Area 1 included a drip gully, a ditch and two pits.
-The majority of features were loosely dated as either Late Iron Age or Romano-British.
-These comprised penannular enclosures, ditches, and assorted pits and postholes.
-Medieval/post-medieval and modern activity was represented by remains of ridge and furrow that truncated earlier features in Area 1, and a single pit in Area 2.
+The earliest archaeological activity encountered was a Late Iron Age ring ditch.
+The majority of other features were loosely dated as either Late Iron Age or Romano-British and comprised penannular enclosures, ditches, pits and postholes.
+These two phases of activity were recorded across the site and relationships between intersecting features were well understood.
+Post-medieval/modern activity was represented by remains of ridge and furrow agriculture that truncated earlier features.
 Five pits scattered across both areas were undated.
-The environmental assemblage did not generate any significant findings, because of the low numbers and poor preservation of environmental material.
+An environmental assemblage did not generate any significant findings because of the low numbers and poor preservation of environmental material.

 Subjects